Quick & Easy Post-Run Rope Stretch Routine

-Whether you've just started or you've been running for a long time, you probably experience muscles soreness.
-There are many recovery techniques to help with sore muscles, and post-run rope stretching is definitely one worth trying!
+Whether you've just started running or you've been doing it for a long time, you probably experience muscle soreness.

 What is Rope Stretching?